Use case

 What if the user is wrong about the printer being broken?

-The AI engineer checks the actual endpoint state before acting.
-If the printer is working, the spooler is healthy, and a test print succeeds, the ticket closes with a note explaining what was checked and what the user can try.
+GenticFlow checks the affected endpoint state before acting.
+If the spooler is healthy, the queue is empty, and no printer queues are in an error state, the ticket closes with a note explaining what was checked and what the user can try.

 Does it require RMM tooling?